LexiconAngelus93/ubuntu-dev-setup/README.md

 - ✅ **Cross-Platform**: Works on Ubuntu 20.04, 22.04, and newer
 - ✅ **Safe**: Uses official repositories and trusted sources
 - ✅ **Configurable**: Easy to modify for specific needs
+- ✅ **Verified**: Includes verification script to check installation and fix issues

 ## 📋 Prerequisites